Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Background

 \section{Background}

 This section briefly reviews mathematical concepts needed for this work.
-A reader familiar with quantum computation but not with quantum algorithms for linear algebra is encouraged to skip to \Cref{sec:qcla}.
-For more detail, see the work of \citet{lin2022} and \citet{nielsen_chuang_2010}.
+A reader familiar with quantum computation but not with quantum algorithms for linear algebra is encouraged to read \Cref{sec:qcla}.
+For more detail, see the texts of \citet{lin2022} and \citet{nielsen_chuang_2010}.